-Heroic Food is currently accepting applications for the 2018 Full-Year Immersion (FYI) cohort and for all 2018 Farm Entry Short Courses.
-If you missed the chance to join the FYI program, sign up for one of the short courses and come out to get a taste of your future in farming!
+Heroic Food is currently accepting applications for the 2018 Immersion Program.
+If you missed the chance to join the Immersion Program, sign up for one of the short courses and come out to get a taste of your future in farming!

-The Heroic Food year long, Immersion Training Program, is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
-Currently, the year long Immersion Program is based in the town of Poughkeepsie, NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
+The Heroic Food Immersion Training Program is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
+Currently, the year long Immersion Program is based in the town of Milan, NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
 Trainees will gain hands-on experience through apprenticeships with local mentor farmers, craftspeople, and food entrepreneurs.
 In addition, the program offers workshops, short-courses and individualized support for life and career transitions.

 The training program curriculum was developed in consultation with the Hawthorne Valley Learning Center, the Cornell Small Farms Program, and the Farmer Veteran Coalition.
 The principles and practices of sustainable farming are at the core of this program, but workshops and courses ranging from farm business management to tractor maintenance to value-added food preparation to green building make it flexible and robust.
 This program will enable Heroic Food graduates to build a broad skill base that will serve them to lower their business and living costs, earn extra income, and explore new markets as they grow their farm-based careers.
 We have designed the Training Program to embody a working model of sustainability, community, conservation, and regeneration of people, animals, and farmland.